 None of this is ‘fiction’, we can’t think that solutions will just ‘show up’.
 This is serious business.
 Real peace and prosperity depend on real answers to these and many other fundamental questions.

 Stay with The Explanation over the next months I’ll not only ask more questions but propose solutions to show what an eventual positive outcome could be.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Nov 11, 1918: End of WWI but not the End of War
+Please use the Social Network links just below to share this information from The Explanation, Nov 11, 1918: End of WWI but not the End of War